 If your employer matches your retirement contributions, you may be wondering what happens to that money if you leave the company.
 To encourage employee loyalty and longevity, employers often use vesting schedules for matching contributions.
 In short, the length of time you're with the company determines the amount of matching funds you retain if you leave.

-For example, if your company has a two-year vesting schedule, at the end of the two years you are 100% vested and keep all of your employer's matching contributions if you leave the company.
-Some employers use graded vesting schedules, in which every year of service with the company increases the vested percentage of the matching contributions.
+For example, if your company has a two-year vesting schedule, at the end of the two years you are 100% vested and keep all of your employer's matching contributions regardless of when you leave the company after the vesting period.
+Some employers use graded vesting schedules, in which case, every year of service with the company increases the vested percentage of the matching contributions.
 See the chart below for an example: